cinemathequefr/Publications_cycles/data/PROG143 Mars-mai 2023/PROG143_CYCL655 L'image des plaisirs/PROG143_CYCL655_CYCLE L'image des plaisirs.md

 **Near the Big Chakra**
 d'Alice Anne Parker
 États-Unis / 1972 / 17 min / Numérique
-Célébration frontale des vulves dans ce chef-d'œuvre expérimental généreux, radical, féministe et inclusif.
+Célébration frontale des vulves dans ce chef-d'œuvre expérimental généreux, radical, féministe et inclusif. « The impression made by this film, its impact – has been enormous.
+This film is a new approach to our femininity. » (Agnès Varda)
 suivi de
 [59162]
 **Derrière la porte verte**